 All sites are subject to change.

 A fantastic site may be taken over by those who have no idea why it is fantastic, and destroy it.
 Another might be subject to such neglect that it becomes a district of Trollkingdom.

-What you do to 'protect' yourself is join a slurry of sites under different names.
+What you do to 'protect' yourself is keep a list of a slurry of sites.
 When one goes down you concentrate on another and eventually you will no longer even care about the topic or the activity on the lost site.

-If you are kicked off a site because of some glitch, be it the attitude of the Mods or some other reeason, move on.
+If you are kicked off a site because of some glitch, be it the attitude of the Mods or some other reason, move on.
 You'll find something better.

 Be selective, and don't get sentimental.